Classroom Based Virtual Learning Program

 Attendance is critical for success in education.
 Daily attendance is required for Virtual Program students.
 Daily attendance is more than just showing up to a Zoom session.
 Attendance in virtual program courses require students to participate, complete and turn in assignments.
 If students do not attend, participate and complete work on a daily basis they could be exited from the Virtual Program.

 Schools are beginning to send out regular progress reports.
 You can expect to receive these reports from your student’s regular school.
 You have access to your students grades and progress at any time through Powerschool..
 Teachers update grades on a weekly basis, if not more often.
 Virtual Program student progress is assessed at the end of each quarter.
+The end of the first quarter for 6-12 students is Friday, October, 23rd.
 6-12 Virtual program students must complete, with passing grades (70%/ C or higher), a minimum of four of five classes in order to remain in the program.
 K-5 students must be progressing at a reasonable and adequate pace as determined by their teacher.